vul-yourself-together/vul-yourself-together.github.io/_posts/2022-10-09-judges-notes.md

 hour and a half late.
 Sessions start at 18:30, and Mark can only join at 19:30 at the earliest.
 I hope this won't be too much of a problem.
 Our stated policy of always playing, even with only one player present (with the Judge or present players controlling the absent players' characters), will hopefully mitigate this.
-My goal is to try to play each weEarl, no matter what, to build consistency and momentum, and also allow the players to be able to rely on the game being played each weEarl.
+My goal is to try to play each week, no matter what, to build consistency and momentum, and also allow the players to be able to rely on the game being played each week.

 &nbsp;&nbsp;&nbsp;&nbsp;I currently have six players who have stated that they want to play in the
 campaign: Bill, Brad, Jake, Mark, Sam, and Earl.
 Earl said ahead of time that he would be absent the first two sessions, and Jake also said that he couldn't make session zero in advance.
 Sam missed the first session due to communication issues.
 As time goes on, if people keep missing sessions, I may need to recruit more players.
-Possible options are KD, IG, or putting out advertisements on the internet.
+Possible options are Kevin, Ivan, or putting out advertisements on the internet.
 I don't want to have to kick people out of the campaign, but maybe I won't have to.
 Sometimes, players just slowly stop attending in campaigns where sessions are played without full attendance.